sonaliverma82276/Btech_project/README.md

 How to run -
 1) Run the java project using terminal
 2) Go to http://localhost:8080/
-3) Enter your query and hit submmit
+3) Enter your query and hit submit

 Resources folder contains a txt file that has multiple test cases(positive and negative).